shenwei356/seqkit/README.md

 ## Introduction

-FASTA is a basic format for storing nucleotide and protein sequences.
+FASTA and FASTQ is a basic format for storing nucleotide and protein sequences.
-The manipulation of FASTA file includes converting, clipping, searching, filtering, deduplication, splitting, shuffling, sampling and so on.
+The manipulation of FASTA/Q file includes converting, clipping, searching, filtering, deduplication, splitting, shuffling, sampling and so on.
 Existed tools only implemented parts of the functions, and some of them are only available for specific operating systems.
 Furthermore, the complicated installation process of dependencies packages and running environment also make them less friendly to common users.

-Fakit is a cross-platform, efficient, and practical FASTA manipulations tool that is friendly for researchers to complete wide ranges of FASTA file processing.
+fakit is a cross-platform, efficient, and practical FASTA/Q manipulations tool that is friendly for researchers to complete wide ranges of FASTA file processing.
 The suite supports plain or gzip-compressed input and output from either standard stream or files, therefore, it could be easily used in pipelines.